d-sbrgr/AICOMP-MMLM/doc/src/report.md

 @TODO: @LucaDave - future work/ideas
 - Additional data sources
-- CNN (Consider 1 regular season of a team 1 "image" or rather one depiction of a teams performance?)
+- CNN (Consider 1 regular season of a team 1 "image" or rather one depiction of a teams performance?
+Feed lags of team games as input to NN)
 - Time series aspect